X5 Group

-In March 2021, after trials at 52 supermarkets, the group (in partnership with Visa and Sber) launched ‘pay with a glance’ biometrics at self-service checkout terminals in its supermarkets and convenience stores.
+In March 2021, after trials at 52 supermarkets, the group (in partnership with Visa and Sber) launched 'pay with a glance' biometrics at self-service checkout terminals in its supermarkets and convenience stores.
 The facial recognition payment system is expected to be expanded to 3,000 X5-owned stores by the end of 2021.

 History

 In 1995, the first Perekrestok store was opened in Moscow.
-In 1999, Pyaterochka retail chain was founded and the first store was opened in Saint Petersburg.
+In 1999, the Pyaterochka retail chain was founded, and the first store was opened in Saint Petersburg.
 In 2005, Pyaterochka completed an IPO on the London Stock Exchange.

 X5 was founded in May 2006 after the merger of the Pyaterochka and Perekrestok retail formats.
 In 2008, X5 acquired the Karusel hypermarket chain.

 Other major acquisitions included: 82 Paterson supermarkets (2009), more than 660 Kopeyka stores (2010), 103 Pokupochka stores in the Samara region (2014), 104 stores owned by the Rosinka Group in Southwest Russia and 100 stores owned by the Soseddushka retail chain in the Orenburg region (2015) and 99 Polushka stores in Bashkortostan (2018), as well as 85 stores Telezhka, Tverskoy kupets and Volny kupets in four regions (2019).
 In 2018, X5 GDRs started trading on the Moscow Exchange.

 Shareholder structure

-X5’s shareholder structure is as follows: CTF Holdings S.A.,47.86%; Intertrust Trustees Ltd (Axon Trust), 11.43%; X5 directors, 0.10%; treasury shares, 0.01%; shareholders with less than 3%, 40.60%.
+X5's shareholder structure is as follows: CTF Holdings S.A., 47.86%; Intertrust Trustees Ltd (Axon Trust), 11.43%; X5 directors, 0.10%; treasury shares, 0.01%; shareholders with less than 3%, 40.60%.

 Dividend policy

-In 2017, the Company approved its dividend policy.
+In 2017, the company approved its dividend policy.

 The key principles of the dividend policy are as follows: